 Are enantiomers optically active?

 Yes.
 All enantiomers are involved with optical effects.
-Optical behavior is also one of the concepts of enantiomers, because enantiomers are molecule isomers which are non-super-imposable mirror images of each other and rotate light in opposite directions.
+Optical behaviour is also one of the concepts of enantiomers because enantiomers are molecule isomers which are non-super-imposable mirror images of each other and rotate light in opposite directions.

 Are diastereomers always chiral?